-STATE OF UTAH ) )ss.
-COUNTY OF WASATCH
+STATE OF UTAH)ss.)

+county of WASATCH)

-On the 31 day of 0CTD 6A, A.D.
-2013, personally appeared before me Jason C. Powers and Malinda L. Powers, the signer of the foregoing instrument, who duly acknowledged to me that they executed the same.
+On the 31 day of OCTOBEL , A.D.
+2013, personally appeared before me Jason C. se foregoing instrument, who duly acknowledged to me

+that they executed the same. ie foregoing histroment, who dary acknowledged to me

+41/1